 And, if you like knowing the history of Christmases past, Strawbery Banke’s Candlelight Stroll is the place to be.
 The first three weekends of December, with the paths and streets of the outdoor living history museum lined with candles and lights, you can walk through more than 300 years of holiday celebrations — Colonial, Victorian, WWII and more.
 Each historic house, decorated as they would have been in the era, is filled with people in costume explaining their Christmas or Hanukkah traditions.
 There will also be carolers, sing-alongs and skating on the pond.
 “People come back every year,” says Strawbery Banke’s Alena Shellenbean.
 “It’s part of their holiday tradition.
 It’s a great way to get in the spirit.”

 The spirit is on the move all through Portsmouth at Christmas.
 The Stroll is just part of the monthlong, citywide “Vintage Christmas” celebration.
-It kicks off on December 1 with the Portsmouth Historical Society’s 27th annual gingerbread house contest.
-The candy-trimmed confections will be displayed at the Historical Society first-floor gallery until the 23rd.
+It kicks off on November 30 with the Portsmouth Historical Society’s 28th annual gingerbread house contest.
+The candy-trimmed confections will be displayed at the Historical Society first-floor gallery until December 23.
 The creations are juried, but you can take part in the People’s Choice voting.
-The annual tree lighting, a food drive and illuminated holiday parade through Market Square happens on December 2, and from November 29 to December 17 “White Christmas, The Musical” will be performed at The Music Hall in collaboration with The Ogunquit Playhouse.
-Who can resist singing along with “Count Your Blessings” and “Sisters.”
-People who have seen the performance say it rivals Broadway’s.
+The annual tree lighting, a food drive and illuminated holiday parade through Market Square happens on December 1, and from November 28 to December 16 “Elf The Musical” will be performed at The Music Hall in collaboration with The Ogunquit Playhouse.

 In Portsmouth’s version of off-Broadway, there is a gem of a performance at Pontine Theatre.
-On December 8, 9 and 10, “A New England Christmas” will be unveiled by Marguerite Mathews and Greg Gathers, Pontine’s co-artistic directors, who have produced more than 50 original works using gestural theatre, toy theatre, puppetry and storytelling.
-The Christmas program features stories and poems by three authors connected to New England: Ogden Nash, Alice Van Leer Carrick and Kate Douglas Wiggin.
+From December 6-9, “A Victorian Christmas" will be unveiled by Marguerite Mathews and Greg Gathers, Pontine’s co-artistic directors, who have produced more than 50 original works using gestural theatre, toy theatre, puppetry and storytelling.
 Greg Gathers says come to the performance “if you’re looking for something that’s new and different, but also has a sense of place that makes you feel warm and fuzzy.”
 There’s good reason why Pontine has been called “a small miracle.”

 You can still find handmade candy canes at Nelson's.
 Courtesy photo